Trasp/GoxCLI/README.md

 ### Daemon ###

-If you're using encrypted method of saving your key, please note that to run actions that requires authentication with Mt.Gox. you will have to start a service with the -s/--service option from command-line (and then follow instructions on scrren).
+If you're using encrypted method of saving your key, please note that to run actions that requires authentication with Mt.Gox directly from commandline you will have to start a service with the -s/--service option from command-line (and then follow instructions on screen).
 If you prefer starting the service from within a GoxShell you could run this command:

 $ login daemon=True